jlinoff/mpinstall/README.md

 Macports installer that automaticaly determines the latest version and adjusts if port 873 is blocked.

 ## Overview
-This tool installs the macports package in a custom directory which allows you to create a USB or portable drive with your favorite macports tools.
-It also makes removal easier.
+This tool installs the macports package management infrastructure in a custom directory which allows you to create a USB or portable drive with your favorite macports tools.
+It also makes removal easier because no system directorie are affected.

 ## Features